dtzxporter/avatar-modloader/README.md

 ### Texture modding:
 - In order to mod textures, the DDS needs to be converted to a 'DDS' with STF header.
 - You need to reverse the mipmap order on disk.
+(Smallest first, largest last) which is the opposite of a DDS.
+- Delete the DDS header.
 - Then copy the proper STF header extracted from the game: [STF Headers](https://mega.nz/file/4chxAJBZ#GvW1ojCapMK--PtzPGr_B9g0xvIRRkSDEfTP8JZ9gUI).
 - The extension is still `.dds`.